How to tune IRQ affinity

 • isolcpus used to specify CPUs to be isolated from the general SMP balancing and scheduler algorithms.

-The IRQ affinity on other hand is a way to tune the system interruptions without modifying the kernel boot parameters.
+The IRQ affinity on the other hand is a way to tune the system interruptions without modifying the kernel boot parameters.
 This is the focus of this document.
 With IRQ affinity, you can set a default set of CPUs which are permitted to handle incoming IRQs.

 cat /proc/interrupts

-Its useful to monitor the IRQs while tuning the affinity.
+It’s useful to monitor the IRQs while tuning the affinity.
 You can use the watch command to monitor the IRQs in real-time:

 watch -n 1 cat /proc/interrupts

-First you can list the isolated CPUs:
+You can list the isolated CPUs:

 cat /sys/devices/system/cpu/isolated